 - Is there anything we need to do to prepare for the surgery?
 Your child may need to stop certain medications, and they may be required to fast on surgery day.

-Spend some time discussing the procedure with your child before the consultation and make a list of questions together that you can ask your friendly Kool Smiles dentist partner!
+Spend some time discussing the procedure with your child before the consultation and make a list of questions together that you can ask your friendly Kool Smiles Kids Club partner dentist!